Scrambles86/dice_depot/README.md

     <li>An easy to manage payment system</li>
     <li>The ability to update and delete products from the store library</li>
     <li>A form that requires photographic evidence of the quality of games, thereby allowing the right to refuse games that are in unacceptable condition.</li>
-    <li>A robust forumla to determine prices offered for second hand games</li>
 </ul>

 <h3>User Stories</h3>